-Benchmark: Until 24 August 2021 the name of the benchmark was Bloomberg Barclays Global Aggregate Corporate Index USD Hedged.
+Benchmark: Until 24 August 2021 the name of the benchmark was Bloomberg Barclays Global Aggregate Corporate Index EUR Hedged.
 The benchmark is a comparator against which the fund's performance can be measured.
 The index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
-The benchmark is used solely to measure the fund's performance and does not constrain the fund's The ventilinant is a comparison against much the fund's performance can be measured.
-The index has been chosen as the fund's benchmark as it descreted to its cope of the fund's interstment points.
-The ventilinant is deep portfolic construction.
-The fund is actively managed.
+The benchmark is used solely to measure the fund's performance and does not constrain the fund's The fund is actively managed.
 The investment manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
 The fund's holdings may deviate significantly from the benchmark's constituents.

-Fund performance prior to 7 December 2018 is that of the USD Class A Accumulation of the M&G Global Corporate Bond Fund (a UK-authorised OEIC), which merged into this fund on 7 December 2018.
+Fund performance prior to 7 December 2018 is that of the EUR Class A-H Accumulation of the M&G Global Corporate Bond Fund (a UK-authorised OEIC), which merged into this fund on 7 December 2018.
 Tax rates and charges may differ.

 Source: Morningstar, Inc and M&G, as at 31 March 2024.
 Returns are calculated on a price to price basis with income reinvested.
-Benchmark returns stated in USD terms.
+Benchmark returns stated in EUR terms.

 Performance charts © 2024 Morningstar Inc., All Rights Reserved.
 The information contained within: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
-Neither Morningstar nor its content providers; are responsible for any damages or losses arising from any use of this information.
+Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.